jeffThompson/Recipes/README.md

 * `lookForHeroImage`: on by default, but you can turn it off if you never intend to include hero images
 * `autoUrlSections`: list of sections in the recepe template where you want raw URLs (ex: www.instagram.com) to be turned into real links.
 Great for the `Based On` section but not so good if you want to include Markdown-formatted links in other sections
 * `shortenUrls`: turns a super-long url into just the main domain name (link will still work as normal, just less cluttered).
 Off by default but exists if you want it

+## SUGGESTIONS WELCOME
+If you have suggestions for improving this project, please let me know!
+Either [open an issue](https://github.com/jeffThompson/Recipes/issues/new) or send me an email!